The New England Conservatory of Music

 I am on the faculty of the New England Conservatory of Music, having joined this wonderful institution in 1990, a year after arriving in Boston as principal bassoonist of the Boston Symphony Orchestra.
 In addition to my studio of private students, I also teach a couple of courses there and am the Woodwind Chair.
 I find teaching to be challenging and rewarding in ways that complement my life as a performer, and it has become part and parcel of what I do as a musician.

-Prospective students often have a lot of questions about NEC and my studio in particular.
+Prospective bassoon students often have a lot of questions about NEC and my studio in particular.
 You will find answers to the most Frequently Asked Questions below.
-If you need additional answers, or would like to set up a lesson, or if you simply would like to start a conversation, by all means please contact me at email@example.com.
+If you need additional answers, or would like to set up a lesson, or if you simply would like to start a conversation, by all means please contact me at firstname.lastname@example.org.

 A tremendous amount of information can also be found on the NEC website.
 To find out more about courses of study and the application and admission process, or to set up an NEC tour, please contact the Admissions Office.